-The State will enter into a Continuing Disclosure Agreement with respect to the 2021 Series D Bonds, substantially in the form attached as Appendix F to this Official Statement (the "Continuing Disclosure Agreement"), to provide or cause to be provided, in accordance with the requirements of Securities and Exchange Commission Rule 15c2-12 (the "Rule"), (i) certain annual financial information and operating data, (ii) in a timely manner, not in excess of ten business days after the occurrence of the event, notice of the occurrence of certain events with respect to the 2021 Series D Bonds, and (iii) timely notice of a failure by the State to provide the required annual financial information and operating data on or before the date specified in the Continuing Disclosure Agreement.
-The Underwriters' obligation to purchase the 2021 Series D Bonds shall be conditioned upon their receiving, at or prior to the delivery of such bonds, an executed copy of the Continuing Disclosure Agreement.
+The State will enter into the Master Continuing Disclosure Agreement with respect to the 2022 Series A and B Bonds, substantially in the form attached as Appendix F to this Official Statement (the "Continuing Disclosure Agreement"), to provide or cause to be provided, in accordance with the requirements of Securities and Exchange Commission Rule 15c2-12 (the "Rule"), (i) certain annual financial information and operating data, (ii) in a timely manner, not in excess of ten business days after the occurrence of the event, notice of the occurrence of certain events, and (iii) timely notice of a failure by the State to provide the required annual financial information and operating data on or before the date specified in the Continuing Disclosure Agreement.
+The Underwriters' obligation to purchase the 2022 Series A and B Bonds shall be conditioned upon their receiving, at or prior to the delivery of such bonds, an executed copy of the Continuing Disclosure Agreement.